-The Baobab Tree, (Adansonia Digitata), also known as the “tree of life" is native to the African Savannah regions.
+The Baobab Tree, (Adansonia Digitata), also known as the “tree of life" is endemic to the African Savannah regions.

 The fruit, called "monkey bread", is edible, and full of Vitamin C. The tree can store hundreds of liters of water, which is tapped in dry periods.

 The African Elephant plays a big role in this eco-system as well, they are the chief pollinators of the tree.
 They enjoy and consume the fruits of the baobab tree and distribute them with their dung which helps the seeds germinate.